Technical & Operations Conference: Human Factors at the Speed of Change

 8:30 am CEO minute, Karleen Kos, MMUA

-8:45 am High stakes teamwork, Drew Moldenhauer, Blue Ethos Specialized Training/Author/Keynote Speaker/Professor
+8:45 am High-stakes teamwork, Drew Moldenhauer, Blue Ethos Specialized Training/Author/Keynote Speaker/Professor

 In a time when division and uncertainty dominate the national conversation, the importance of building high-stakes teamwork in the workplace has never been more crucial.
 Leaders and team members alike must rise to the occasion, fostering an atmosphere where trust, understanding, and care are the cornerstones of their interactions.
 This presentation will explore how caring about people in the workplace is the number one prevention of workplace violence, how it promotes psychological safety, and how leaders can actively show their teams that they care.